bonitasoft/bonita-doc/md/tasks.md

 2. Go to the _Failed_ menu option on the left.
 3. Click on a task.
 4. Click on the _More_ button.
-5. In _Technical details_, the reason for the failure is displayed
+5. In "Technical details", the reason for the failure is displayed
 6. Click on the _Skip_ button.

 The task is moved from "Failed" to "Done".